-Georgia issues fines and fees for traffic infractions but also keeps track of violations to identify dangerous and negligent drivers.
-Each traffic violation results in a certain number of points being assigned to the driver's record.
-Acquiring too many points will result in license suspension.
+Georgia issues fines and fees for traffic infractions but also keeps track of violations to identify dangerous and negligent drivers with a point system.
+This article covers Georgia's traffic violation point system, including the consequences of racking up too many points on your record.

 Georgia assigns the following point values to moving violations.